cmaureir/cpython_tutorial/tutorial/README.md

 ## What's next?

-There are two main sections on this tutorial, each one will be followed by a couple of excercises, which you can find in the [exercises directory](excercises/).
+There are two main sections on this tutorial, each one will be followed by a couple of exercises, which you can find in the [exercises directory](excercises/).

 You can access them directly from here: